dsb-norge/vue-keycloak-js/README.md

 })
 ```

-In conjuction with the above, you might find it useful to intercept e.g. axios and set the token on each request:
+In conjunction with the above, you might find it useful to intercept e.g. axios and set the token on each request:

 ```javascript
 function tokenInterceptor () {